jojhelfer/cmdlist.el/README.md

 **`cmdlist.el`** is an emacs package for automatically adding `\newcommand` (and `\newtheorem` and `\usepackage`) statements to your LaTeX files based on which commands you use in the document.
 This is done in two ways:

-1. The `\newcommand` and `\newtheorem` statements are pulled from a global file (by default `~/.latex-commands.sty` and `~/.latex-theorems.sty`).
+1. The `\newcommand` and `\newtheorem` statements are pulled from a global file (by default `~/.emacs.d/cmdlist/latex-commands.sty` and `~/.emacs.d/cmdlist/latex-theorems.sty`).
 Hence, this is an alternative to simply including (i.e., calling `\usepackage` on) a global `.sty` file; the latter has the disadvantage that you cannot safely make changes to your `.sty` file without possibly breaking older documents.
-2. The `\usepackage` statements are updated according to another file (by default `~/.latex-packages.sty`) containing a list of which commands are provided by each package (and each documentclass).
+2. The `\usepackage` statements are updated according to another file (by default `~/.emacs.d/cmdlist/latex-packages.sty`) containing a list of which commands are provided by each package (and each documentclass).
 An example such file (`~/latex-packages.sty.example`) is provided containing many of the most common commands.
 (It should be possible to generate such a file automatically, but I haven't figured out a good way to do so.)

 These two features (let us call them the _command feature_ and the _package feature_) can be used independently.

 There is also a third main feature (let us call it the _builtin feature_) (which at present is used automatically with the package feature, but could be easily decoupled if anyone wanted that):

-3. You maintain yet another file (by default `~/.latex-builtins`) containing a list of the built-in commands provided by TeX/LaTeX (again, an example `latex-builtings.example` is provided with a list of some of the most common ones).
-When using this feature, your file is scanned for any command which is not defined in the current file (and therefore wasn't pulled in from your `~/.latex-commands.sty` file) and which is not listed as built-in or provided by any package or documentclass, and you are asked what you would like to do about it (e.g., mark it as built-in or belonging to a package, or just editing it in case it was a typo).
+3. You maintain yet another file (by default `~/.emacs.d/cmdlist/latex-builtins`) containing a list of the built-in commands provided by TeX/LaTeX (again, an example `latex-builtings.example` is provided with a list of some of the most common ones).
+When using this feature, your file is scanned for any command which is not defined in the current file (and therefore wasn't pulled in from your `latex-commands.sty` file) and which is not listed as built-in or provided by any package or documentclass, and you are asked what you would like to do about it (e.g., mark it as built-in or belonging to a package, or just editing it in case it was a typo).

    Thus, when using this feature, "every command is accounted for".

-There are also various convenience functions for adding commands to the `~/.latex-commands.sty` file and related actions.
+There are also various convenience functions for adding commands to the `latex-commands.sty` file and related actions.

 # Usage
 ## Installation